 Leukemia is a cancer of the bone marrow cells and it can come with a wide range of symptoms.
-These symptoms might be subtle and slow at first — and include things like fatigue, headaches, unintentional weight loss, abnormal bleeding and bruising, and frequent infections.
+These symptoms might be subtle and slow at first — and include things like fatigue, headaches, unintentional weight loss, abnormal bleeding and bruising, and frequent infection.
 Although leukemia can’t be diagnosed solely on these symptoms, being aware of them is important.
 1

 These are the four main types of leukemia: